88 Million Americans at Risk for Type 2 Diabetes Can Change Their Outcome

 NEW YORK, Nov.
-4, 2021 /PRNewswire/ -- Prediabetes can be reversed – and the American Medical Association (AMA), the Centers for Disease Control and Prevention (CDC), and the Ad Council want people to know it.
+4, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Prediabetes can be reversed – and the American Medical Association (AMA), the Centers for Disease Control and Prevention (CDC), and the Ad Council want people to know it.

 Experience the interactive Multichannel News Release here: https://www.multivu.com/players/English/8968651-ad-council-type-two-diabetes-prevention/